Fourier growth of structured $\mathbb{F}_2$-polynomials and applications: Introduction

 \subsubsection{Symmetric $\F_2$-polynomials}

 A \emph{symmetric} $\F_2$-polynomial over $x_1,\dots,x_n$ is one whose output depends only on the Hamming weight of its input $x$.
 Such a polynomial of degree $d$ can be written in the form

 where $c_0, \ldots, c_d \in \zo$.
 While symmetric polynomials may seem like simple objects, their study can sometimes lead to unexpected discoveries; for example, a symmetric, low-degree $\F_2$-polynomial provided a counterexample to the ``Inverse conjecture for the Gowers norm'' \cite{LovettMS11,GT}.
+For another example \cite{corr}, symmetric polynomials have been conjectured to have maximal correlation with the mod 3 function.
+The conjecture has been verified for degree 2, and if true for higher degrees it would imply long-sought progress in circuit complexity.

 We prove the following upper and lower bounds on the $L_1$ Fourier norm at level $k$ for any symmetric polynomial: \begin{theorem} Let $p(x_1,\dots,x_n)$ be a symmetric $\F_2$-polynomial of degree $d$.
 Then $L_{1,k}(p) \le \Pr[p = 1] \cdot O(d)^k$ for every $k$. \end{theorem}